top of page

 DSC05829c.JPG

-SP4: Large Easy Build Wall Clock
+SP4B: Large Easy Build Wall Clock

 This clock was redesigned to make it as easy as possible to build, hence the name "Easy Build".
+The SP4B update adds a new gear tooth profile to make the clock significantly more reliable.

 Components were consolidated to make a smaller bill of materials.
 This clock uses one size of ball bearings and one size screw.
 Some components needed in the previous clocks were eliminated completely.